ishashankkawle/Laniak-Text-Editor/projects/laniak-text-editor/README.md

 }
 ```

-> Note: Don not change `publicApiObjct` as it is required to specify type of editor reference.
+> Note: Do not change `publicApiObject` as it is required to specify type of editor reference.

 ## APIs